 Don't forget to search eBooks for more resources available immediately to read online or download!

-Reports are published weekly on a topic of current interest.
+CQ Researcher is published weekly on a topic of current interest.
 Reports include an introductory overview; background and chronology on the topic; an assessment of the current situation; tables and maps; pro/con statements from representatives of opposing positions; and bibliographies of key sources.
 Articles range from 1923-present.
 Browse by topic, by date, or search by keyword.
 With the number of years included, it may give you a way to look at how the attitudes and arguments have changed over time.

 LexisNexis - Database of newspaper articles, broadcast news transcripts, SEC filings, tax law, state and federal cases, state and federal codes, elected officials, legistlative bills, primary sources in US history, and statistical tables.